 Once inside past security, there’s a long walkway with displays about DC history, the building, and the area where it’s located (did you know it was called “Murder Bay” in the 19th century?).
 That leads to the National Park Service area, where a ranger greets and guides guests to the elevator that leads up to the Tower.
-It was from the ranger that I learned the NPS was ready to welcome visitors back to the Clock Tower last year, but the Trump organization wouldn’t renew the contact for security at the entrance.
+It was from the ranger that I learned the NPS was ready to welcome visitors back to the Clock Tower last year, but the Trump organization wouldn’t renew the contract for security at the entrance.
 It wasn’t until the Waldorf Astoria took over that security was hired again, and the Tower could officially reopen.

 The elevator takes you to the 9th floor, where you can peer down to see the hotel lobby far below and get a good view of the gorgeous glass-paned roof.
 From there, you take another elevator to the observation deck.
 In the middle is a glass case with all the gears and inner workings of the clock.
 [Side note: We once happened to be there when it was time to set the clock to fall back, and they let the kids help turn it — how cool is that?!]

 Of course, the main features of the observation deck are the sweeping views of the city from every direction.
 You can see so many major structures, and there are displays to help you locate them if you’re not familiar with layout of DC.
 Get a glimpse of it all in the photos finishing out this post, but I can assure you these scenes are way better in person.